yandex-cloud/docs/en/_tutorials/infrastructure-management/vm-autoscale.md

 # Running instance groups with auto scaling

-To create an [instance group with auto scaling](../../compute/concepts/instance-groups/scale.md#auto-scale) and [network load balancer](../../network-load-balancer/concepts/index.md), follow these steps.
+To create an [instance group with auto scaling](../../compute/concepts/instance-groups/scale.md#auto-scale) and a [network load balancer](../../network-load-balancer/concepts/index.md), follow these steps.

 ## Before you begin {#before-you-begin}